wongjn/drupal-project/README.md

 You might need to replace `composer` with `php composer.phar` (or similar) for your setup.

-After that you can create the project:
+After that you can create the project (the directory name will be used as module and theme names, so should only contain the same valid characters):

 ```
-composer create-project wongjn/drupal-project:8.x-dev --no-interaction --repository-url="https://wongjn.github.io/composer-repo/repo/" some_dir -- 'New site'
+composer create-project wongjn/drupal-project:8.x-dev --no-interaction --repository-url="https://wongjn.github.io/composer-repo/repo/" some_dir
+cd some_dir
+composer run-script boilerplate 'Project human-readable name' 'Composer vendor name'
 ```

 Install Drupal with drush: